RealToughCandy/7-day-free-trial/README.md

 Most free trials are valid for new accounts only.
 In other words, if you've signed up for a free trial on one of these platforms in the past, your account probably isn't eligible for another one.

+**Students: Get a royal boatload of free stuff through the [GitHub Student Developer Pack](https://education.github.com/pack).** (I won't be listing GitHub Studend Pack benefits in this list)

 _Some of the links here are affiliates.
 That means if you end up going past the free trial & buying soemething, I may earn a few bucks.
 It's a free way of supporting repos like these, so thank you for your support!_

 # Data Science